MatrixManAtYrService/ipfs-trie/README.md

 **Note: this software isn't even alpha, it's just an empy shell.
 I'll remove this note when it's even marginally useful**

-ipfs-trie
+ipfs_trie
 =============

-ipfs-trie is a python utility for storing and querying key-value-pairs via ipfs.
+ipfs_trie is a python utility for storing and querying key-value-pairs via ipfs.
 A [trie](https://en.wikipedia.org/wiki/Trie) is used to store the value, and it is implemented via a directory structure (see example below).

 ### Local Caching

-When the `add` verb is used, the trie is created `~/.ipfs-trie/<PeerID>/` where `<PeerID>` is the local ipfs node.
+When the `add` verb is used, the trie is created `/var/ipfs_trie/<PeerID>/` where `<PeerID>` is the local ipfs node.
 The trie is then added to ipfs and pinned.

-When the `ask` verb is used, `~/.ipfs-trie/<PeerID>/` is checked to see if the answer is stored locally.
+When the `ask` verb is used, `/var/ipfs_trie/<PeerID>/` is checked to see if the answer is stored locally.
 If not, then the indicated peer is asked, and then the relevant trie-path is stored locally, and the value is output the command line.

 Removal is not currently supported.